hypre-space/hypredrive/docs/usrman-src/interfaces_python.rst

    cmake -S . -B build -DHYPREDRV_ENABLE_PYTHON=ON
    cmake --build build --target _core --parallel

-This mode is intended for developer and CI builds.
-It requires Python, NumPy, and Cython at configure/build time, so ``HYPREDRV_ENABLE_PYTHON`` is disabled by default.
+Use this mode for developer and CI builds.
+It requires Python, NumPy, and Cython during configuration and build.
+Thus, CMake disables ``HYPREDRV_ENABLE_PYTHON`` by default.

 Experimental wheel artifacts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~